-An agent is software that provides a communication channel between the Orion server and a Windows or Linux-based computer.
+An agent is a software that provides a communication channel between the Orion server and a Windows or Linux/Unix-based computer.
 Agents are used to communicate the information that SolarWinds plug-ins collect to the Orion server.

 Information collected by plug-ins depend on the type of plug-in installed on the agent.
 For example, the Quality of Experience plug-in collects packet traffic, while a SAM plug-in collects application data used to monitor the applications.
 Agents automatically download the plug-ins for all installed products.

 This polling method is most useful in the following situations:

 - When host and applications are behind firewall NAT or proxies